-If something you were planning to do has been cancelled because of coronavirus, there might be things you can do.
+If something you were planning to do has been cancelled because of coronavirus, you might be able to get a refund.
 For example, if you had travel plans or were going to an event.

 You should check the website of the business or service you’re worried about or any emails you’ve received from them.
 They might have changed their normal rules to help you.

 If you can’t pay your bills, check what extra help you can get.